CORM/Cassandra-Orm/README.md

 Sample Code in action
 ====================

- Please Note: This code has dependency on the datastax core java libraries.
+ Please Note: This code which uses the CORM framework has dependency on the datastax core java libraries due to inherent datastax core libraries refernce in the CORM framework.

     package com.corm.test.app;